The Canon FD 50mm F1.8 vs. The Konica Hexanon AR F1.7

 METHODOLOGY

 My testing methodology wasn’t particularly scientific as I my end goal was to merely satisfy only my own personal curiosity.
 To that end , I mounted the Konica Hexanon AR 50mm F1.7 on my Canon R5, and the Canon FD 50mm F1.8 on my Canon R6 and set off to do some street photography at golden hour in the quaint old city of Miamisburg, Ohio.
 In a perfect world I would have used just one camera body and kept going back and forth between the two lenses…but that would have taken a LOT more time.
 And I own both the R5 and the R6 together because they do produce nearly indistinguishable images.
 If you’re not familiar enough with the Canon R5 and R6 to know that the differences between the two cameras will have a negligible impact on the results of this test, then you’ll just have to trust me.
-Each image was taken in approximately the same spot and attempting to make exposure between the two camera/lens combinations .
+Each image was taken in approximately the same spot and attempting to make exposure between the two camera/lens combinations the same.
 The images were shot in camera raw format at the lens’s widest aperture setting, and then resized and saved in .jpg format.
 No other editing or retouching was performed – these images are essentially straight out of the camera.
 Each image will be labeled as to which lens was used.
 I will render my own opinion on each image, but of course you’re more than welcome to form your own conclusions.
 Here are the test images – click on any photos to see a high-res version:

 It’s difficult for me to tell a tremendous difference between these two photos, with the exception that the exposure compensation might be a half step brighter on the Konica version.
 Vignetting seems a bit more pronounced as well on the Canon version but again that could be attributable to just not getting the exposure perfectly matched.
 Sharpness and color rendering seem equally matched in both photos.
 I feel pretty strongly that with some minor exposure correction in Lightroom, these two photos would be nearly indistinguishable from one another.
 I prefer the Konica version, but I’m not sure that’s due to the lens or operator error.